Contact Us for a Free Consultation (213) 542-0979

 A situation where many people make statements in a sex crime case is during what is called a pretext phone call.
 That is when the police get the alleged victim to call the accused person and record the conversation to try to get incriminating statements.

-They don't realize they're being recorded and may offer an apology just to make the victim feel better or to make the case go away.
+They may not realize they're being recorded and might offer an apology simply to make the victim feel better or to resolve the case.

 There are many ways to challenge the prosecutor's evidence and many motions that can be filed pre-trial, especially if they try to bring other witnesses against your client for past incidences.
 Then, you're going to want to file a motion to try to block that evidence from coming in before the trial.

-Should I To Submit To A Polygraph Test In My Sex Crime Case?
+Should I Submit To A Polygraph Test In My Sex Crime Case?

 I've seen a lot of sex crime cases where the police say that if you can pass a polygraph test, they won't charge you with the crime.
 Unfortunately, it is almost impossible to pass many of these polygraph tests.

-It really just gives the police a free opportunity to get answers from you that they might later use to incriminate you.
-Polygraph evidence is not even allowed in court because it is not reliable.
+It essentially gives the police a free opportunity to obtain answers from you that they might later use to incriminate you.
+Polygraph evidence is not admissible in court because it is considered unreliable.

 Many times, they will use the fact that you failed the test to intimidate you.
-They will start asking you specific questions to get you to start making incriminating statements.
+They will start asking you specific questions to prompt you into making incriminating statements.
 In my opinion, Polygraph tests are useless.

 When it comes to sex crimes and children, it is a very political area.
 The first thing I want to do is sit down with my client, in the privacy of my office, and really get a feel for the case.

-I want to know whether or not we're going to fight the case and claim that the person is not guilty.
+I want to know whether we will fight the case and claim that the person is not guilty.
 I want to know what evidence the prosecutors have against my client.
 Is it strong evidence or weak evidence?

 Once we settle the issue of whether we're going to fight the case, I will know how to handle it.
-If we're not going to fight the case, then we're probably not going to have to worry about angering the prosecutors by trying to cross-examine a child during a preliminary hearing or a trial.
+Suppose we decide not to fight the case.
+In that case, we probably won't have to worry about angering the prosecutors by attempting to cross-examine a child during a preliminary hearing or trial.

 If we make the decision that these are false allegations and we're going to take the case to trial, then I would have to take a very tactical approach to cross-examining an alleged child victim because if it is not done the right way, it can have a very bad impact on the defense of the case.

-The judge and the prosecutor are very sensitive to protecting child witnesses, when it comes to sex related offenses.
-Having experience dealing with these type of cases means I know how to handle these type of cases.
-I know which strategy to employ but the first thing I want to do is get on the same page with my client.
+The judge and the prosecutor are very sensitive to protecting child witnesses when it comes to sex related offenses.
+Having experience dealing with this type of case means I know how to handle it effectively.
+I know which strategy to employ, but first, I want to get on the same page with my client.

 Consent as a Defense in California Sex Crime Cases

 Consent cases are definitely winnable.
-Obviously, it is going to depend on the evidence.
-I'm going to get all the evidence that helps us and all the evidence that hurts us, and then we're going to sit down and work on dealing with the evidence that hurts us.
+Obviously, it will depend on the evidence.
+I'm going to gather all the evidence that helps us and all the evidence that hurts us, and then we'll sit down and work on addressing the evidence that hurts us.

-One of the key things that we have in a he-said-she-said case is the presumption of innocence.
+One of the key elements in a he-said-she-said case is the presumption of innocence.
 Let the prosecutors try to prove their case; the person is presumed to be innocent.

-Another big thing we have going for us is there is a jury instruction that says if you can't break the tie, then the person is innocent.
+Another significant advantage we have is a jury instruction that states that if a tie can't be broken, then the person is presumed innocent.
 The prosecution has to prove the case beyond a reasonable doubt.
 If they can't, then they lose.

 There is a code in California (Evidence Code 1108) that allows prosecutors to show that an accused person has a propensity to commit these types of crimes.
 If your client has committed this type of offense before, then you have to file a motion to try to block the evidence from coming in.

-However, in today's society, it is difficult to block that evidence from coming in and that is something you definitely have to consider before you move forward in a sex related defense case.
-Consent is definitely a defense that can be used, with the right evidence.
+However, in today's society, it is difficult to block that evidence from coming in, and that is something you definitely have to consider before you move forward in a sex related defense case.
+Consent is a valid defense that can be used, provided the right evidence is presented.

 I often see cases where two people meet on an online dating app, get together for drinks, end up having sex, and one party feels regretful the next day.
 She claims that she was too intoxicated to consent.